Abhikesh Kumar Giri Logo

 Screen resolution is the hardware's total pixel count, while the viewport is the actual area inside the browser window where the website is visible.

 Yes.
-It detects the resolution of whichever screen the browser window is currently displayed on.
+It will detect the resolution of whichever screen the browser window is currently being displayed on.

-Yes.
-The viewport dimensions update in real time as you resize the window, which helps you test responsive designs.
+Yes, the viewport dimensions will update in real-time as you resize the window, helping you test responsive designs.

 Higher resolutions can make text appear smaller.
-Use a Color Contrast Checker to confirm your text stays legible against its background for all users.
+It is important to use a Color Contrast Checker to ensure text is legible against its background for all users.

 They shouldn't, but performance can vary.
 You can use our CSS Animation Generator to create efficient code that performs well on any screen.

-No. All calculations run client-side.
+No. All calculations are performed client-side.
 Your hardware specifications are never recorded or shared.

-Yes.
-The tool reports high-definition resolutions as supported by your browser and hardware.
+Yes, the tool is designed to accurately report high-definition resolutions as supported by your browser hardware.

-Generally yes.
-Higher resolutions need more processing power for graphics, which can lead to higher battery use on laptops and mobile devices.
+Generally, higher resolutions require more processing power for graphics, which can lead to higher battery consumption on laptops and mobile devices.